-Commencement in formation Column 1 Column 2 Column 3 Provision (s) Commencement Date/Details 1.
+Commencement information Column 1 Column 2 Column 3 Provision(s) Commencement Date/Details 1.
 Sections 1 and 2 and anything in this Act not elsewhere covered by this table The day on which this Act receives the Royal Assent.
 15 March 2007 2.
-Sections 2A to 54 A single day to be fixed by Proclamation.
-However, if any of the provision(s) do not commence within the period of 6 months beginning on the day on which this Act receives the Royal Assent, they commence on the first day after the end of that period.
-1 July 2007 (see F2007L01653) 3.
+Sections 2A to A single day to be fixed by Proclamation.
+1 July 2007 54 However, if any of the provision(s) do not commence within the period of 6 months beginning on the day on which this Act receives the Royal Assent, they commence on the first day after the end of that period. (see F2007L01653) 3.
 Schedule 1 At the same time as the provisions covered by table item 2.
-1 July 2007
+1 July 2007 Note: This table relates only to the provisions of this A passed by the Parliament and assented to.
+It will deal with provisions inserted in this Act after as not be expanded to

-- Note: This table relates only to the provisions of this Act as originally passed by the Parliament and assented to.
-It will not be expanded to deal with provisions inserted in this Act after assent. - (2) Column 3 of the table contains additional information that is not part of this Act.
+(2) Column 3 of the table contains additional information that is not part of this Act.
 Information in this column may be added to or edited in any published version of this Act.